Skills for career development

 - personal and careers guidance

-The education sector in particular provides increasing opportunities for teaching and non-teaching staff in schools, further and higher education and non-school settings.
+The education sector provides increasing opportunities for teaching and non-teaching staff in schools, further and higher education and non-school settings.

 This degree will develop your research skills if you want to go on to further study.